By Kevin RR Williams

 You can drink flaxseed oil from a tablespoon, in capsules in juice or in protein shakes.
 The oil doesn’t retain its properties more than about six months even when refrigerated.
 This might make it difficult to consume a large bottle before it goes bad.

-Apple Cider Vinegar: While there is no clinical support for the efficacy of vinegar in treating psoriasis, anecdotal evidence suggests many chronic sufferers have found relief from their symptoms through the use of apple cider vinegar.
-Some of the things that can be found in apple cider vinegar are detoxifying elements.
-Apart from the ones that are good for detoxification and cleansing, there are other elements that are quite good in a fight against bacteria that cause skin ailments.
+Apple Cider Vinegar: There is no clinical support for the efficacy of vinegar in treating psoriasis.
+Anecdotal reports suggests apple cider vinegar provides symptom relief for many chronic sufferers.
+Apart from the elements that are good for detoxification and cleansing, there are others that fight against bacteria that cause skin ailments.

-You may decide, depending upon the severity of your condition, to apply the diluted vinegar topically once or twice per week until the condition is under control (or until your prescription arrives).
-Soak a cotton ball or cotton swab with vinegar and blot it on the affected areas, or soak a compress in a mixture of vinegar and water and apply it directly to the skin.
-Leave it in for about 30 minutes before exfoliating with a fingernail brush, soft-bristle toothbrush (no longer used orally), silicone skin brush, or facecloth while rinsing or washing out with cool water.
+Depending upon the severity of your condition, you might apply the diluted vinegar topically.
+Use once or twice per week until the condition is under control (or until your prescription arrives).
+Soak a cotton ball or cotton swab with vinegar and blot it on the affected areas.
+Or soak a compress in a mixture of vinegar and water and apply it directly to the skin.
+Leave it in for about 30 minutes before exfoliating with a fingernail brush, soft-bristle toothbrush (no longer used orally), silicone skin brush, or facecloth.
+Rinse with cool water.

 The key to treating eczema is to treat the person as a whole by building up the immune system instead of suppressing it.
 I have had a recurring problem with eczema on my scalp and have found amazing relief in flaxseed oil.
 Flaxseed oil can be applied directly to the scalp and taken orally.
 When applied to the scalp, it provides immediate relief.
 I am eager to educate other eczema sufferers on the great benefits of this wonderful oil.
 Please post this letter for others to view.
 Thank you, Mallory.